nsmithuk/dnssec-root-anchors-go/README.md

-# dns-anchors-go
+# DNSSEC Trust Anchor Reader

-The `dns-anchors-go` library is designed to convert the `root-anchors.xml` file, available from [IANA DNSSEC files](https://www.iana.org/dnssec/files), into `miekg/dns` DS records.
-The root DS records are required to perform full validation of the DNSSEC chain.
+Reads the DNSSEC trust anchors from `root-anchors.xml`, available from [IANA DNSSEC files](https://www.iana.org/dnssec/files), into `miekg/dns` DS records.

 > [!CAUTION]
-> This repository includes an embedded copy of the root anchors in a Go constant.
+> This repository includes an embedded copy of the root anchors as a constant.
 Feel free to use it for convenience,
 > however if you're serious about performing your own validation you need to acquire and validate the file independently
 > to ensure trust in its content.
 Use the included copy at your own risk.